apple/swift-numerics/README.md

 modules with more specialized dependencies (or dependencies that are not available on all platforms supported by Swift) belong in a separate package.

-The Swift Numerics project is intended to be adopted in the standard library in future.
-Therefore, it uses the same license and contribution guidelines as the Swift project.
+Because we intend to make it possible to adopt Swift Numerics modules in the standard library at some future point, Swift Numerics uses the same license and contribution guidelines as the Swift project.

 ## Using Swift Numerics in your project